 - ICT teaches children to make safe choices independently through our e-safety and to explore digital concepts within computing lessons.

-- Trips and visitors are used to enhance the intent of the curriculum and are carefully positioned within topics to get the most out of the experience.
+- Trips and visitors are used to enhance the intent of the curriculum and are carefully positioned within topics to get the most out of the experience.- develop language skills.

 - History- Collins Connected scheme- enquiry curriculum

 - Geography- Collins Connected scheme- enquiry curriculum